ralismark/sike-lipu/about.md

 	<description>

-- `<url>` is the url of what your website that gets linked to from this webring
+- `<url>` is the url of what your website that gets linked to from this webring.
+  You should add the navbar to this page (and maybe others in your website) after you get accepted -- see below.
-- `<name>` is the name shown above and as the tooltip for navbar links
+- `<name>` is the name shown above and as the tooltip for navbar links.
 - `<description>` is a brief description, used in that listing at the top of the page.
   This accepts html!

+After you join, you should add the navbar to the linked page!

 ## How to embed the navbar

-Once you're part of this webring, you can also add a navigation bar to your website.
+Once you're part of this webring, it's highly recommended that you add a navigation bar to your website.
-To do so, include the following code, replacing `YOUR_NAME` with the username you registered with.
+To do so, include the following html snippet, replacing `YOUR_NAME` with the username you registered with.

 ```html
 <iframe